 Then and Now

 When I first came here, I wasn’t at all confident in my ability to fight.
 Thankfully, Master Toddy knows exactly how to instill confidence in a person.
 Had I never met him, I’m not sure that I ever would have become a fighter because he was the only person to make me really believe that I could do it.
-Not only that, but he gave me all the other tools that I needed to do so.
-Without him, I probably wouldn’t still be in Thailand now.
+Then, he gave me all the tools I needed in order to make it happen.
+Without him, I might not still be in Thailand now.
 The growth I’ve seen in myself, not only as a fighter but as a person, since I’ve been with him is quite amazing and I’m grateful for the coincidence that brought me to his gym in the first place.
 On my third year of living here, I still can’t imagine being anywhere else.